SpaceBarLabs/lean_vault/README.md

 # Verify $GOPATH/bin is in your PATH
 echo $PATH | grep -q "$GOPATH/bin" || echo "Warning: $GOPATH/bin is not in your PATH"

-# If not in PATH, add it to your shell configuration:
+# If the warning appears, add Go's bin directory to your PATH:
 # For bash: echo 'export PATH=$PATH:$(go env GOPATH)/bin' >> ~/.bashrc
 # For zsh:  echo 'export PATH=$PATH:$(go env GOPATH)/bin' >> ~/.zshrc
+# For Windows: Add %GOPATH%\bin to your System Environment Variables

 # Verify installation
 lean_vault version
 ```

+If you encounter any issues during installation, please check our [Troubleshooting Guide](docs/TROUBLESHOOTING.md).

 ## Quick Start